What Is AI Reputation Management? Definition, Framework, and Key Components

 “I really enjoyed my meal at Bert’s Steakhouse.
 While it was a little loud, the NY Strip was probably one of the best I’ve ever had.
 Everyone at the table enjoyed the meal, our server was great, and we will certainly be back.”

-A generic AI response might sound polished, but it also sounds like it could have come from almost any restaurant:
+A generic AI review response might sound polished, but it also sounds like it could have come from almost any restaurant:

 “Thank you for your kind words and for sharing your positive experience at Bert’s Steakhouse.
 We’re delighted to hear you enjoyed the NY Strip and that our team provided great service.
 We appreciate your feedback about the noise level and will consider ways to enhance the ambiance.
 We look forward to welcoming you back soon!”

-There’s nothing technically wrong with that response.
+Sounds familiar, right?!
+There is nothing technically wrong with that response.
 It says the right things.
 It is polite, professional, and grammatically clean.
 The problem is that it feels interchangeable.
 Swap out the restaurant name, and the response still works.

 “We’re so glad you enjoyed the steak.
 We source our beef from a terrific ranch in Colorado that we’ve worked with for more than five years, and the NY Strip is one of the cuts we’re most proud of.
 We also appreciate the note about the noise.
 Our main dining room can get lively, so next time you make a reservation, ask for the rear dining room.
 It has fewer tables and is usually much quieter.
 We’d love to have you back.”